containers/podman/troubleshooting.md

 /etc/passwd file.

 You should ensure that each user has a unique range of uids, because overlapping UIDs, would potentially allow one user to attack another user.
+In addition, make sure that the range of uids you allocate can cover all uids that the container requires.
+For example, if the container has a user with uid 10000, ensure you have at least 10001 subuids.

 You could also use the usermod program to assign UIDs to a user.